Swiss emissions trading scheme

 The FOEN predetermines the quantity of available emission allowances based on a cap.
 This cap is lowered every year.

 Emission allowances issued for free (benchmark approach)

 Only the quantity of emission allowances required for CO2-efficient operations are issued for free to companies participating in the emissions ETS.
 This quantity is calculated on the basis of benchmarks.

 Emission allowance auctions

-Emission allowances that are not issued for free are auctioned off by the FOEN or an authorised organisation.
-Auctions are normally carried out several times a year.
+Emission allowances that are not issued for free are auctioned off by the FOEN via the national Emissions Trading Registry.
+Auctions may be carried out several times a year.

 Monitoring by companies in the emission trading system

 Under the CO2 Act, ETS companies must report their emissions annually.
 These are recorded in a monitoring system.
 The FOEN may require that the monitoring reports be verified by an independent third party.

 Counting foreign certificates